Tobago Tourism Sector Relief Grants

 The Ancillary Services sector includes Food and Beverage, Facilities and Attractions, Adventure and Recreation and Weddings and Event Planners.
 This service sector is a critical component of the tourism product in Tobago and has therefore been identified as one of the main areas in need of urgent upgrading and modernizing in order to meet international standards and the demands of today’s more discerning visitors.

 Given the importance of the tourism industry to the Tobago economy, Government has recognized the need to utilize this period of downtime during the COVID-19 pandemic to encourage tourism businesses to remain a viable option post Covid-19.
+A grant has been made available through the Division of Community Development, Enterprise Development and Labour's Business Development Unit (BDU) for tourism ancillary services.

 This document indicates the procedure to action the Ancillary Services and Niche Grant proposed to support the upgrade of the tourism sector in Tobago.